grantdelacampa/QR_JS/README.md

 This project is being built just to test my programming skills.
 I wanted to write a QR generator that doesn't use any external packages, and still maintains fast generation speeds.

-==This project is still in Alpha please be aware if you want to fork it==
+###This project is still in Alpha please be aware if you want to fork it

+## Current Bugs
+- Generation starts failing after version 6
+- Data mask scoring is off

 ## Current Features
 - Black and white QR generation from v1-v40